 Examining Oil and Water as a form of participation-as-hospitality disrupted dominant rhetoric which circulates within the arts, in which young people taking up institutional time and space is often portrayed as a "pure" form of youth voice and agency.
 Instead, Oil and Water surfaced the complex dynamics involved in exhibition and event making in the gallery youth collective as forms of participation-as-hospitality.
 It showed that the construction of youth voice in idealized terms concealed and reproduced the underlying relational dynamics of the gallery as an institution, which were sometimes at odds with the emancipatory aims espoused.
 As such, idealized understandings of participation in terms of voice - understood as an unlimited mode of hospitality - were, at times, cruelly optimistic (Berlant, 2011).
 The complex power dynamics of voice and representation that were surfaced in the Oil and Water project also had applications for my understandings of participatory research.
 In the next chapter, I will turn to my second research question which focuses on methodological matters, as I discuss how the 'unforeclosed experience' (Berlant, 2011, p.
-5) of the pandemic as rupture - alongside my complex experiences of participating in the gallery youth collective NC - surfaced some of the contradictions inherent in participatory research methods as a mode of hospitality, as I had imagined them at the outset of the study, and enabled me to reframe participation in research in a new, more expansive and hospitable way.
+5) of the pandemic as rupture - alongside my complex experiences of participatory research methods as a mode of hospitality, as I had imagined them at the outset of the study, and enabled me to reframe participation in research in a new, more expansive and hospitable way.

-&lt;sup>42 See Chapter Six for a detailed discussion of the rupture of the pandemic.
+&lt;sup>49 See Chapter Six for a detailed discussion of the rupture of the pandemic.

-9. Cruel optimism and hospitality: Participatory research methods 43
+9. Cruel optimism and hospitality: Participatory research methods